vittorioromeo/bcs_thesis/source/30_ecst/80_advfeats.md

 }
 ```

 Refresh implementation stages invoke the created overloaded function using the types defined above, in order to trigger the correct overload.
-Here's an example:
+Here is an example:

 ```cpp
 void context::refresh_impl_kill_entities(